luximus-hunter/een-backend/README.md

 ## Developing

-Open the solution and run the ISS Server profile to run the server
+Open the solution and run the IIS Server profile to run the server

 ## Building